In This Article

 Common Growing Problems

 Overwatering parlor palms is a common problem.
 Keep soil moist—but not wet—and ensure your plant is in a pot with good drainage.
 Another common issue is placing your parlor palm in direct light, which can burn the plant.
 Do give your palm indirect sun exposure, and know that it's fine to place your palm in a low-light area.
 And, like most houseplants, parlor palms may attract mealybugs, spider mites, and other insects that may damage the growth of your plant.
-Treat infected plants by dabbing its leaves with rubbing alcohol or insecticidal soap.
+Treat infected plants by dabbing their leaves with rubbing alcohol or insecticidal soap.

 Potting and Repotting Parlor Palm

 Parlor palms can thrive for years crowded in the same container without repotting.
 In fact, the older your parlor palm gets, the less frequently you should repot.
-You should only repot once the roots have filled the container completely; once your plant is in an eight-inch pot, it’s a good idea to simply top-dress (gently remove the top inch or two of soil and then add fresh soil) rather than repot.
+You should only repot once the roots have filled the container completely.
+Once your plant is in an eight-inch pot, it’s a good idea to simply top-dress (gently remove the top inch or two of soil and then add fresh soil) rather than repot.
 If you do want to repot your palm, do so in the spring, and replant into a tall pot.